Per the Mandatory Training Policy, the following trainings are required for new and exising employees:

 - Become familiar with the culture and values of UC Davis Health;

 - Identify various benefits and services available to them; and

 - Meet other new employees and key people from around UC Davis Health.

 - Understand the importance of guarding patient information; and

 - Learn how UCDH standards of ethical conduct apply to work life.

 Mandatory Annual Training (MAT) (Course # 06703)

-The Joint Commission, the State of California, the Department of Public Health, and the UC Davis Health System have identified topics which can significantly impact personal, patient, and environmental safety.
+The Joint Commission, the State of California, the Department of Public Health, and the UC Davis Health have identified topics which can significantly impact personal, patient, and environmental safety.
 Topics covered include: safety management, environmental and hazardous materials management, fire prevention, emergency management, security management, MRI safety, utility systems management, ergonomics, and infection prevention and control.
 In addition, the code of conduct and the Health Insurance Portability and Accountability Act (HIPAA) are covered.
 Annually, the MAT is refreshed to incorporate the annual patient safety goals as specified by the Joint Commission.